1. Best practices call for it.

-Civilian mental health crisis services can decrease the costs of hospital transports, ER visits, inpatient stays, police calls for service, & choosing criminal legal processing over addressing people’s health & social needs.
+Non-carceral crisis services decrease the costs of hospital transports, ER visits, inpatient stays, police calls for service, arrests, & involuntary apprehensions.

 8. Harms are prevented by it.

-Removing police from mental health crisis services prevents people from experiencing the long-term impacts of having traumatic & violent encounters with the police.
+Removing police from crisis services prevents people from experiencing the long-term impacts of traumatic & violent encounter.